 This policy describes how Electromagnetic Field Ltd (EMF) stores and processes your data when you use our websites and attend our events.

 If you have purchased a ticket, we will send you emails for the legitimate interest of providing you information about the event.
-The last email we send you will be no later than two months after the end of the event.

 If you opt in, we will add your email address to our mailing list to let you know about future events.
 If you do so, we will only send a maximum of four emails to you per event.
 This list is managed by MailChimp.
 You can unsubscribe at any time.